fernandadias9/fernandadias9/README.md

 👩🏻‍🎓 Studying the first semester in Análise e Desenvolvimento de Sistemas at Senac

-💻 Learning with Discover at Rocketseat
+💻 Learning with Explorer at Rocketseat

 <!--
 - 🔭 I’m currently working on ...